jzy3d/jzy3d-api/README.md

 Jzy3d is a framework for easily drawing 3d and 2d charts in Java, using either fast native GPU rendering or CPU based rendering to enhance portability across combination of OS/JVM/GPU.

-The framework targets simplicity and portability (AWT, SWT, NEWT, Swing, JavaFX, Offscreen rendering using either GPU or CPU), running on MacOS, Windows and Linux.
-Jzy3d available for other languages/platforms such as [Scala, Groovy, Matlab](http://jzy3d.org/community.php), [C#](https://github.com/jzy3d/nzy3d-api), and even [Python](https://github.com/jzy3d/pyzy3d) through a bridge allowing either Py4j or Jython.
+The framework targets simplicity and portability across Java windowing toolkits (AWT, SWT, NEWT, Swing, JavaFX, Offscreen rendering), running either on MacOS, Windows and Linux.
+Jzy3d is available for other languages or platforms such as [Scala, Groovy, Matlab](http://jzy3d.org/community.php), [C#](https://github.com/jzy3d/nzy3d-api), and even [Python](https://github.com/jzy3d/pyzy3d).

 The API can be used [freely in commercial applications](license.txt).
 You can explore the [tutorials](jzy3d-tutorials). an then purchase the [extended developper guide](http://jzy3d.org/guide.php) to support the development effort.